Tapuhi Whai Rēhitatanga

 - primary care

 Experienced registered nurses are also on Immigration New Zealand’s skill shortage list.
-This means the government is actively encouraging nurses with over five years experience from overseas to work in New Zealand.
+This means the government is actively encouraging overseas nurses with over five years' experience to work in New Zealand.

 Types of employers varied